Deployment is, hands-down, one of the worst parts of military life. Everyone knows that.

 Dropping their dad off this time was the worst ‘see you later’ we’ve ever had.
 My kids were devastated.
 I was devastated.
 It was just horrible.

 I had planned to stay with Heff until they did roll call before they got in formation, but my kids were already so upset that we didn’t even make it out of the parking lot.

 We all thought it was best if we left then instead of dragging out their misery for the next couple of hours.
 (And good thing we did, because we dropped him off at 1:00 and he didn’t get on the bus until after 7:00 that night!)

 Don’t make the mistake of thinking that deployment days will get easier.
 I’ve been an Army wife for 11 years now and it still sucks.

-Normally, I try to keep things on the blog upbeat and positive, but that’s not always the reality of military life.
+Normally, I try to keep things on the blog upbeat, but that’s not always the reality of military life.
 And I wish someone would have told me these things before deployment.